 An overall feeling of murkiness

-Looking at this list one really wonders why one should do chemotherapy in the first place?
-It is so hard on our body that often our immune system cannot cope and to top it off, there are a lot of side effects.
+Looking at this list, one really wonders why one should do chemotherapy in the first place?
+It is so hard on our body that often our immune system cannot cope, and to top it off, there are a lot of side effects.
 The sad thing is that most doctors recommend these awful treatments and family and friends might even tell you to do it.

 One cannot say it is only this or that which has caused it.
 It is more of a cocktail of all the added things like surgery, radiation, hormone therapy, and immunotherapy.
 All of this together will have a negative effect on your brain.
-Let’s face it, this is a huge effort on part of our body to stay alive.
+Let’s face it, this is an immense effort on part of our body to stay alive.

 What can one do as a treatment

-Each patient is different so the treatment has to be personalized.
+Each patient is different, so the treatment has to be personalized.
 An in-depth look on lifestyle and eating habits.
 A brain SPECT imaging will give insight into which areas in your brain are functioning well and which areas have suffered from the chemo treatment.

 What one should do as prevention

 Well, the first thing which comes to mind is to boost your immune system.
-If your immune system is strong then you will not need all these harmful “treatments” to start with.
+If your immune system is strong, then you will not need all these harmful “treatments” to start with.
 There are many things you can do on a personal level to stay strong and healthy.
-Many things are actually known by most of us but knowing does not always mean doing it.
+Many things are actually known by most of us, but knowing does not always mean doing it.

 It got even better when I smoked my last cigarette one week before Christmas 2015.
 The reason?
 My better half who at that time still was a resident in the U.S. had told me he stopped drinking his daily soda pop.
-In May 2016 I surprised him with the fact I had stopped smoking.
+In May 2016, I surprised him with the fact I had stopped smoking.
 We both have benefited from our decision.